29th June 2025

 1. by Paddy Duffy

-Simon was a bit of a bungler.
+Peter was a fisherman of Galilee where as he was known as Simon was made the leader of the Apostles by Jesus, died by crucifixion in Rome around the year 64.
+Simon Peter was a bit of a bungler.
 Is there then an irony that is providential in Jesus’ choice of him as the leader of the campaign and of the community he put together to bring his salvation to the world.
-Simon’s mission is implied in the new name that Jesus gave him, Cephas or Peter, meaning Rock.
+His mission is implied in the new name that Jesus gave him, Cephas meaning ‘Rock.’

 The name, Simon who is called Peter’, appears at the top of every list of the apostles in the gospels.
 When Jesus asked, ‘Who do you say I am?’
 Simon made the supreme confession of faith – ‘You are the Christ,’ he said, ‘the son of the living God‘ (Mt 10:2-4 and 16:15-16).